Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

     euca-modify-property objectstorage.s3provider.s3secretkey=<secret key>

-Make sure that the user with these credentials has Administrator access to RiakCS.
+Make sure that the user with these credentials has administrative access to RiakCS.

 ### Checking Service State